Substance abuse and percocet withdrawal is something many using this drug worry about, as the withdrawal from percocet symptoms can be quite severe.

 Here is how it can happen to anyone who are using prescription pain mediation.
 They start out taking their medication daily as recommended and then one day they find that it did not relieve the pain so they increased the dose.
 The thing is if they continue to do this it will lead to a tolerance which means they will have to take more and more to achieve the desired effect.
 This kind of abuse will lead to addiction quickly.

-Percocet addiction symptoms
+Percocet addiction symptoms and withdrawal timeline

 The withdrawal symptoms include: anxiety and heart palpitations; increased blood pressure; irritability and restlessness; lack of concentration; diarrhea, nausea and vomiting; muscle aches and tremors; yawning unrelated to being sleepy; chills and hot flashes ; depression; insomnia; and excessively runny nose and eyes but keep in mind it is possible tp get through this without pain from withdrawal.